SeneshFitzroy/SeneshFitzroy/README.md

 - 🔭 I’m currently working on [SafeServe-PHI-Manager](https://github.com/SeneshFitzroy/SafeServe-PHI-Manager.git)

-- 👯 I’m looking to collaborate on **I’m looking to collaborate on innovative software projects, tech startups, and solutions in areas like project management, full-stack development, and digital transformation.**
+-  **I’m looking to collaborate on innovative software projects, tech startups, and solutions in areas like project management, full-stack development, and digital transformation.**

 - 📫 How to reach me **seneshfitzroy@gmail.com**